Email Segmentation Best Practices And Strategies

 Conversely, a female that also meets the first two demographics, will be interested in a different type of product or service you offer.

 Therefore, you can construct two distinctly different sequences of email marketing messages that appeal directly to those two separate types of subscriber personas.
-The result is each type of user receives the messages relevant to them and are more satisfied.
+The result is each type of user receives the messages relevant to them and is more satisfied.

-The take away for personas is: you need to look at your users and figure out what appeals to different types of subscribers who are interested in your products or services.
+The takeaway for personas is: you need to look at your users and figure out what appeals to different types of subscribers who are interested in your products or services.
 Create customer profiles that match these types and group your subscribers into the appropriate segment.

 Email Segmentation Best Practices: Geographic Segmentation

 Grouping segments by geographic location is another commonly employed method.
 Typical categories of geographic segmentation are: